On September 27th 2018, we made the following updates to our trading engine. These changes may affect the way you do margin* trading.

-Funds used in a margin position are now withheld.
+Funds used in spot positions on margin are now withheld.

 - This will prevent traders from converting their margin collateral into a non-collateral currency (which could cause a liquidation).